 With data collection being an integral part of healthcare, this will be rather easy.
 Paired with tools such as Google Analytics, you’ll understand the following and more about your readers:

-- What channels they use to find your website
+- What channels do they use to find your website.

 Use this information to curate content that is relevant to the wants and needs of users.